 - the category of complaint; (please refer to the categories of complaints in ‘What I can complain about?’ above)

-- the date, time and channel of broadcast;
+- the date, time of broadcast;

 - detail exactly what, in the broadcast, concerned you;

 In order for your complaint to be accepted and considered, it must include the above details and must refer to a programme, advertisement or other form of commercial communication already broadcast on our service.